ZivaVatra/flac2all/README.md

 ## News

+### 13/05/2019
+* Deprecation of NeroAAC codec, prior to removal.
+It is no longer maintained, and the binaries are 32-bit only

 ### 07/05/2019

 * Flac Testing now refactored to generate analysis files in "test" output directory (with .ana suffix).